Witham Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold premises in Witham with over 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
+Leasehold premises in Witham with more than one hundred years outstanding on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
 In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges warrant it.

 Lender Requirement